-According to Finder.com, 114.4 million Americans took out a personal loan within the last year.
-Since the United States Census Bureau puts the U.S. population at just over 330 million Americans, that means almost half of the country’s residents needed to take out a loan for one reason or another.
+According to Finder.com, 131 million Americans took out a personal loan within their lifetime.
+Since the United States Census Bureau puts the U.S. population at about 333 million Americans, that means more than a third of the country’s residents have needed to take out a loan for one reason or another.
 If you find yourself in this statistic, it’s important that you do your homework when choosing a lender for your personal loan.

 What is Majestic Lake Financial?